dtk/dtk-getting-started-examples/example-services/spark/scenarios/02_InteractingWithSparkService/01_SparkServiceWebAndSshAccess.md

 Run "sudo yum update" to apply all updates.

 ```
-On the other had if the user wanted to log into node 'slaves:1', the following could be executed:
+As another example, if the user wanted to log into node 'slaves:1', the following could be executed:

 ```